 For 20 years, Chris served as a night prosecutor for the City of El Paso.
 Previously, he served in a seven-year position as the city’s Assistant City Prosecutor.
 During this time, Chris also worked as a professor teaching social studies for the El Paso and Socorro School Districts.
 Chris received his Doctor of Jurisprudence from the University of Texas School of Law in Austin and his undergraduate degree from the University of Texas in El Paso.
 While working for the City of El Paso, Chris performed trial work, responded to motions, answered appeals, conducted training for Code Enforcement Officers, and worked directly with environmental services, the fire department, and general code enforcement.

 Erin is an accomplished legal writer and advocate, with experience in municipal and appellate court.
 She focuses predominately on prosecutorial services for the firm’s clients.
 Erin earned her Doctor of Jurisprudence from St. Mary’s University School of Law and received a Bachelor of Arts in Sociology from the University of Texas.
 While in law school, she served as Editor in Chief of the St. Mary’s Law Journal.
 After law school, Erin served as briefing attorney to the Honorable Sandee Bryan Marion.
 She also clerked for Judge W. Royal Furgeson with the United States District Court for the Northern District of Texas.
 Prior to joining our team, Erin received years of experience in prosecution, City Attorney work, and litigation with Denton, Navarro, Rocha, Bernal, Hyde & Zech, P.C.

-Laura has worked at the Texas Municipal League as Assistant General Counsel.
-She received her Doctor of Jurisprudence from the University of Texas.
+Laura previously worked at the Texas Municipal League as Assistant General Counsel.
+While at TML, she participated in over 100 speaking engagements on various legal topics and continues to be a featured speaker at legal conferences.
 She has authored amicus curiae briefs for the courts on numerous subjects including billboard regulation, reserved powers doctrine, civil service, elections, unions, takings, open meetings, public official liability, land use, and annexation.
-While at TML, Laura participated in over 100 speaking engagements on various legal topics and continues to be a featured speaker at legal conferences.
+Laura received her undergraduate degree from the University of Oklahoma and earned her Doctor of Jurisprudence from the University of Texas.